Osgood-Schlatter Disease Treatment & Management

 Physical Therapy

 The goal of rehabilitation is for the athlete to be able to return to his or her sport as quickly and safely as possible.
-The physical therapist and the physician determine when the athlete is ready to resume competition, depending on the findings of the clinical examination and functional testing.
+Since the main treatment is rest, ice, and NSAIDs, the role of physical therapy is limited, if used at all.
 The pain may take up to 6-24 months to resolve.
 If an individual returns to activity too soon, he or she may worsen the condition.
 Athletes need to work on improving the flexibility and strength of the quadriceps and hamstring muscles throughout the course of rehabilitation to ensure that they are ready to return to sports.

 Acute phase